Completing your application

 At least two months before making the application, the applicant must also publish notice of that intention in one local newspaper and one national newspaper and exhibit a copy of that notice.
 The notice must identify the location of the zoo and state that the application notice to the local authority is available to be inspected at our offices.

-Before deciding an application the local authority will consult the police, fire authority, governing body of any national institute concerned with zoos, the adjoining authority if the zoo overlaps the area of that authority, and any person wishing to object on grounds of alleged injurious effect on the health or safety of persons living in the area.
+Before deciding on an application we will consult the police, fire authority and any governing bodies of any national institute concerned with zoos.
+We will also consult with the adjoining authority of any areas the zoo may overlap with; and any person wishing to object on grounds of alleged detrimental effect on the health or safety of persons living in the area.

 An application may also be refused if: